2.1 AI-Assisted Software Development#

 Querying Copilot with the inline chat#

-As soon as we create the new Python file, we see the message “Press Ctrl+I to ask Github Copilot Chat to do something.
-Start typing to dismiss”.
+As soon as we create the new Python file, we see a message that indicates that we can press Ctrl+I

 This is what I got: